luiscoco/GoogleCloud_Pub_Sub_with_dotNET8_WebAPI_consumer/README.md

-# GoogleCloud Pub/Sub with dotNET8 WebAPI producer
+# GoogleCloud Pub/Sub with dotNET8 WebAPI messages consumer

 Source code for this repo is available in the github: